realitymediabook/realitymediabook.github.io/_chapters/chapter-Preface.md

 [Image of portal from the Hubs rooms]

-The room portal are passages are the way you navigate from the central rotunda to the individual rooms and sometimes from room to room.
+The room portals allow you to navigate from the central rotunda to the individual rooms and sometimes from room to room.

 <div class="img img--fullContainer img--16xLeading" style="background-image: url({{ site.baseurl_book_img }}Rotunda-layout.png);"></div>